eclipse-cdt-cloud/theia-trace-extension/README.md

 Finally, push the branch and use it to create a PR.
 When the PR is merged, a GitHub release should be created with auto-generated release notes, as well as a git tag.
 Then the `publish-latest` CI job should trigger and if everything goes well, publish the new version of the repo's packages to `npm`.

+## License

+The code in this repository is licensed under `MIT` (see root `LICENSE`), except for the content of folder `playwright-tests` that's licensed under `EPL-2.0` (see `playwright-tests/LICENSE`).
+This content is used for testing the components of this repository and is not distributed as part of the various packages that get published to `npm`.

 [adr]: https://adr.github.io
 [app-image]: https://www.dorsal.polymtl.ca/files/other/electron-theia-trace-example-app-0.0.1.AppImage